SairoTech/github-portfolio/README.md

 <!-- Subheading that Describes Roles and Interests -->

-- I am Sonu Abraham, an aspiring data analyst with a strong foundation in Data Science.
-With a Data Science Certificate from the University of Toronto, I’ve developed solid skills in data analysis, statistical modeling, and data visualization.
-My experience includes SAP SD testing in retail and eCommerce projects, where I helped ensure process efficiency and data accuracy.
+- I am an aspiring data analyst with a strong foundation in Data Science backed by a **Data Science Certificate** from the University of Toronto, I have honed my skills in data analysis, statistical modeling, and data visualization and I am eager to apply this knowledge in real-world settings.
+My experience also includes SAP SD testing within retail and eCommerce projects,ensuring data accuracy and process efficiency.

-🔍 Key Skills:
+🔍 **Key Skills:**
 - Data Analysis & Visualization - Proficient in Python (pandas, matplotlib, seaborn), Shell
 - SQL
 - Version Control with Git/GitHub
 - Statistical analysis and machine learning
     <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.

-🎓 Credentials:
+🎓 **Credentials:**

-- Data Science Certificate, University of Toronto
+- **Data Science Certificate**, University of Toronto
-- Bachelor’s in Computer Science and Technology
+- **Bachelor’s in Computer Science and Technology**

-- 📫 You can reach me at *sonu90abraham@gmail.com*
+- 📫 You can **reach me at** *sonu90abraham@gmail.com*

 <!-- Adding a LinkedIn Badge -->
 <p align="center">